knative/docs/docs/eventing/features/transport-encryption.md

 !!! important
     Use a name that is unlikely to conflict with existing or future Eventing-provided `ConfigMap` name.

+For distributing CA trust bundles, you can leverage [trust-manager](https://cert-manager.io/docs/trust/trust-manager/), however, it is not required.

 ### Trusting CA for a specific event sender

 Event sources, triggers or subscriptions are considered event senders, and they can be configured to